 Journal: Physical or digital trade journal.
 Reliable but requires discipline and manual calculations.

-Automated Tracking
+What Automated Tracking Does?

 That’s why QuantWheel automatically tracks cost basis through complete wheel cycles.
 When you get assigned, your cost basis adjusts instantly.
-When you sell covered calls, premium is tracked automatically.
-When shares are called away, total return is calculated across the full cycle.

 No spreadsheets.
 No manual formulas.
 No remembering premiums collected three months ago.
 The moment any event happens in your wheel position, the tracking updates automatically and accurately.